 Again, a flower essence is made by imprinting the bioelectrical information emitted by a flower into water.
 This process replicates the desirable healing properties many sought to capture within dew, the healing information found in flowers.

-One study examines flower remedies as a means of pain relief through a retrospective case-study analysis to establish how clients suffering with painful conditions responded to the therapy.
+One study examines flower remedies as a means of pain relief through a retrospective case study analysis to establish how clients suffering from painful conditions responded to the therapy.

 Results: Of 384 subjects, 41 suffered pain.
 Of these, 46% felt treatment had relieved their pain; in 49% the physical outcome was unknown.
 About 88% of all subjects reported an improvement in their emotional outlook.

 Conclusion: The use of flower remedies has brought about positive emotional changes in the majority of clients in this study.
 In particular, relief of negative emotions and promotion of positive thought including how clients opened up and dealt with, emotional issues.
 Another study reveals that flower essences had a positive impact on those with chronic depression giving rise to a 50% decrement on two psychological evaluations: the Hamilton depression score & Beck Depression Inventory.
 [The two studies involving flower essences were conducted in Europe and have been briefly outlined in the Townsend Letter for Doctors and Patients, August/September 1998 (911 Tyler Street, Pt.
 Townsend, WA 98368-6541, USA, http://www.tldp.com)]

 Flower essences are a safe and efficacious preparation of flowers with significant therapeutic benefits for patients.